-- April 26, 2014: Weckhorst, a KSU student, attended a fraternity event at a location near campus. - At the party, Weckhorst was raped multiple times by two different fraternity members, multiple people. - Weckhorst reported the rapes to the Riley County Police Department. - KSU told Weckhorst that KSU did not have jurisdiction over offcampus rapes. - However, KSU did suspend the fraternity for violation of their alcohol policy, based on Weckhorst's report of alcohol use at the party.
+- (Note: Case is joined with Farmer v KSU, 17-3207 (10th Cir.
+2019) - April 26, 2014: Weckhorst, a KSU student, attended a fraternity event at a location near campus. - At the party, Weckhorst was raped multiple times by two different fraternity members in a "sleep room." - Weckhorst reported the rapes to the Riley County Police Department. - KSU told Weckhorst that KSU did not have jurisdiction over offcampus rapes. - However, KSU did suspend the fraternity for violation of their alcohol policy, based on Weckhorst's report of alcohol use at the party.